Ringo is a writer based in Quezon City, Philippines. He loves books, dogs, cats, and writing.

-During a past vacation in Villa Balinmanok in Dasol (Pangasinan), we passed through a stall that featured different seafoods for affordable prices.
-One of the weird-looking fish I saw was locally known as "Sinugay."
+During a past vacation in Villa Balinmanok in Dasol (Pangasinan), we passed through a stall that featured different seafood for affordable prices.
+One of the weird-looking fish I saw was locally known as "Sinungay."
+The name came from the Filipino term "sungay" meaning horn.
 Upon further research, I found that its international name is the unicornfish.
-Because of its weird hard head with horn, we called this "Lady Gaga Fish."
+Because of its weird, hard head with a horn, we called this "Lady Gaga Fish."

 Unicornfish are the cousins of surgeonfish.
 They are found in rocky coral reefs, patches, and tropical areas such as: